samuelmholley1/Life-Command-Rebuild/README.md

 - Centralized all task-related Zod schemas in `task-schema.ts`
 - All E2E and unit tests now pass in Chromium, Firefox, and Webkit
 - All foundational docs are now the project brain for non-coders and engineers alike
+- **July 2025:** Persistent Vercel build failures caused by a misplaced test file in `core-logic` have been resolved.
+All aggressive workarounds (pre-build.sh, VERCEL_BUILD_NO_TYPECHECK, etc.) have been reverted.
+The build is now clean, type-safe, and reliable.
+See `COMMANDS.md` for protocol.

 ---